BlesslinJerishR/Blesslin/content/jobs/Canarys Automation/index.md

 - Worked with a team of developers at training phase

-- Worked with Microsoft Teams
+- Worked using Microsoft Teams and powerful Microsoft Apps

 - Trained to develop projects using C# and .NET

-- Learned about Azure Cloud ranging from Azure Functions to Azure Api Management
+- Trained in Azure Cloud technologies ranging from Azure Functions to Azure Api Management